mortezakowkabi/jcb-persian-documentation/english/index.md

 If you have questions or want to get involved, join the project [discussions](https://github.com/vdm-io/Joomla-Component-Builder/discussions).
 You can also explore the complete [YouTube playlist](https://www.youtube.com/playlist?list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE) of JCB tutorials.

-> 📌 **New: Updated JCB Template Guidance** – Templates now have dedicated coverage that explains how they wrap both site and custom admin views, nest layouts, and sync from shared repositories.
-Start with [Template Setup](./Template-Setup.md) to understand how these modular wrappers shape your component output and how to keep them maintained across projects.
+> 📌 **New: Site View Architecture Explained** – Start with the revised [Adding Site Views](./Adding-Site-Views-to-a-Component.md) guide to see how Dynamic Gets, templates, layouts, custom code placeholders, and optional JS/CSS libraries assemble your frontend.
+Pair it with the updated [Template Setup](./Template-Setup.md) chapter to understand how these modular wrappers shape both site and admin experiences and how to keep them maintained across projects.

 > 🧩 **Updated: Custom Code Workflows** – The new [JCB!
 Custom Codes Overview](./JCB-Custom-Codes.md) distils how argument-based manual snippets and hash-driven automation complement each other, including encoding rules, language-string round trips, and collaboration tips.